BossEl-566/TelecomSentimentGhana/notebooks/Readme.md

 # Command to get comment data from Youtube and put it in data form
+## You run it on colab or any notebook of your choice

 !pip install google-api-python-client pandas tqdm --quiet